xavvvier/win10-webservers/README.md

 # Windows 10 Web Server Development Enviroment Setup

-This guide provides a set of installation instructions on how to setup a developer enviroment in a brand new Windows 10 64-bits workstation.
+This guide provides a set of installation instructions on how to setup a developer environment in a brand new Windows 10 64-bit workstation.

 Each component has a separate guide to follow: